Below are our editor’s picks for infant books (6-12mo.) by subcategory:

 Best soft books

-Soft books are nice, especially toward the beginning of this stage, because they don't have any pointy parts!
-They also often have built-in interactive features for additional entertainment and stimulation.
+Soft books are nice, especially toward the beginning of this stage, because they don’t have any pointy parts!
+They also often have built-in interactive features for additional stimulation.

-Lamaze's line of cloth books ($10-15 at Amazon) features a number of titles appropriate for this age range.
-Our featured pick, Peek-A-Boo Forest ($13 at Amazon), features bright colors and (surprise!) a peek-a-boo theme — each page features a flap that baby can lift to uncover a hidden animal.
+Lamaze’s line of cloth books ($10-13 at Amazon) features a number of titles appropriate for this age range.
+Peek-A-Boo Forest features bright colors and (surprise) a peek-a-boo theme — each page features a flap that baby can lift to uncover a hidden animal.
 Interactive features include fun textures, crinkling sounds, and a raised face on the cover.

-Another great soft book is Lamaze's Classic Discovery Book ($10 at Amazon), which features bright colors and interactive features including textures, crinkling sounds, and squeaker, and a rattle.
-Equipped with a ring that attaches easily to strollers and car seats, it's a great option for on-the-go.
+Another great soft book from Lamaze, the Classic Discovery Book ($9 at Amazon) showcases bright colors and a number of interactive features including textures, crinkling sounds, and squeaker, and a rattle.
+Equipped with a ring that attaches easily to strollers and car seats, it’s a great option for on-the-go.

 Best general board books

-The classic title Brown Bear, Brown Bear, What Do You See? ($8 at Amazon) follows a chain of animals and explores what each one sees (leading to the next animal).
+The classic book Brown Bear, Brown Bear, What Do You See? ($8 at Amazon) follows a chain of animals and explores what each one sees (leading to the next animal).
 The repetitive format and text appeals greatly to babies, and the gorgeous illustrations will be enough to keep parents entertained.
-There is also a Brown Bear & Friends trio gift set that is also popular, but the other books are quite similar to this one, so unless this is your kid's favorite book ever, our advice is to just get this one.
+There is also a Brown Bear & Friends board book gift set that is also popular, but the other books are quite similar to this one, so our advice is to just get this one.

-The Sandra Boynton, the American cartoonist and humorist, has created a series of beloved board books that grace practically every nursery bookshelf in America.
-Her board books feature her characteristic farm animal characters, fun illustrations, and whimsical rhymes.
-They're short and simple, yet adults often love them as much as kids!
-Her Boynton's Greatest Hits: Volume 1 set ($15 at Amazon) includes four of her most popular books: including Moo, Baa, La La La! (which introduces basic animal sounds); Blue Hat, Green Hat (great for introducing colors); A to Z (introducing, you guessed it, the alphabet); and Doggies (a counting book).
-If you like these, Boynton's Greatest Hits: Volume II is also well worthwhile.
+Sandra Boynton, the American cartoonist and humorist, has created a wonderful series of board books for babies and toddlers.
+They feature her characteristic farm animal characters, fun illustrations, and whimsical rhymes.
+These are some of the only kids’ books that adults love as much as kids.
+Her Boynton’s Greatest Hits: Volume 1 set ($13 at Amazon) includes four of her most popular books: including Moo, Baa, La La La! (which introduces basic animal sounds); Blue Hat, Green Hat (great for introducing colors); A to Z; and Doggies.
+If you like these, Boynton’s Greatest Hits: Volume II is also well worthwhile.

 Best lift-the-flap / activity books

 Peek-A Who? ($6 at Amazon) delights with peek-a-boo cut-outs and guessing rhymes.
-Babies never tire of exploring the holes and shrieking with laughter as you turn the page to reveal a new image!
-The pages include "peek-a-who" (owl), "peek-a-moo" (cow), "peek-a-boo" (ghost), "peek-a-choo-choo" (train), "peek-a-zoo" (animals), and "peek-a-you" (built-in mirror to reflect baby's face).
+Babies never tire of exploring the holes and shrieking with laughter when a new image is revealed!
+The rhymes (and corresponding illustrations) featured are “peek-a-who” (owl), “peek-a-moo” (cow), “peek-a-boo” (ghost), “peek-a-choo-choo” (train), “peek-a-zoo” (animals), and “peek-a-you” (built-in mirror to reflect the reader’s face).